yonetaniryo/corrsearch/README.md

 ### How to run this software
 - See an example on [IPython notebook page](https://github.com/yonetaniryo/corrsearch/blob/master/ipython_notebook/example.ipynb) or execute  ```ipython notebook``` on ```ipython_notebook``` directory.
-- This project currently includes the only target localization function.
-Please ask us if you need the program to train a generic targetness (e.g., when training on videos at different resolutions is needed).
+- This project currently assumes to use our pretrained model for generic targetness.
+Please ask us if you need the code to train your own model (e.g., when training on videos at different resolutions is needed).